Guinea pig or hamster? They look similar, but they’re very different pets.

 The habitat of a hamster can be a minimum of 2-3 square feet.

-Although they don’t need a lot of space, especially compared to other animals, studies have shown that they are much happier and live the longest in bigger cages.
+They don’t need a lot of space, but studies have shown they’re much happier and live longer in bigger cages.
+Both small pets need bedding to stay comfortable and healthy.

 7. What is the Difference in Physical Abilities: Hamster vs Guinea Pig?